TACC/Lmod/docs/source/010_user.rst

    $ module is-loaded packageName1 packageName2 ...

-Lmod will return a true value if all modules are loaded and a false value if one is not.
-Note that this is the status bit, there is nothing printed out.
+Lmod will return a true status if all modules are loaded and a false status if one is not.
+Note that Lmod is setting the status bit, there is nothing printed out.
 This means that one can do the following::

    $ if module is-loaded pkg ; then "echo pkg is loaded"; fi